 • an obstacle: an inner resistance or blockage

-Through the use of symbols, you can bridge the conscious, unconscious, and superconscious realms of experience to assist your development and spiritual awakening.
+Through the use of symbols, you can connect different levels of your mind and awareness, which can assist your spiritual development and spiritual awakening.

 1. Set aside some quiet time for your visualisation in a place that is free from distractions and interruptions.